Susan Berget: Career

 Berget obtained her Ph.D. from the University of Minnesota, before applying for a postdoctoral fellowship in Phillip Sharp's lab at MIT in 1975.
 She was tasked with comparing the genomes of human cells with adenovirus to determine the amount of viral genes in the human genome.
 This work led to Sharp winning the 1993 Nobel Prize in Physiology or Medicine.
 Due to the Nobel Committee's long-term rule on only allowing three winners for a Nobel Prize and Richard J. Roberts's lab also having to share the prize, Berget and Roberts' collaborator Louise Chow were excluded from the award.
 Berget stated that she had "made peace" with Sharp and is done with talking about "old issues", but admitted that if she could do that part of her life over again, she would have been a "lot more aggressive" in pushing for credit on her postdoctoral work.

-However, in the fall of 1977 after publication and convention presentations of their work, while Berget was applying for job positions as a professor and received interviews for Harvard, Stanford, the University of Columbia, and the University of California - Berkeley, she was ultimately rejected from all applications.
+However, in the fall of 1977 after publication and convention presentations of their work, while Berget was applying for job positions as a professor and received interviews for Harvard, Stanford, Columbia University, and the University of California, Berkeley, she was ultimately rejected from all applications.
 A friend who had "made a call" to one of the schools to inquire found that Sharp's letter of recommendation was unimpressive, as he had only discussed her work prior to joining his lab and mentioned nothing about her involvement in the split gene discovery.
 Berget went to speak with Nancy Hopkins about the issue, who herself went to speak with Sharp alongside David Botstein, explaining that not extending credit on the discovery to Berget would make him "look petty" and harm his own career in the process.
 In response, he gave a stronger letter of recommendation to Berget and this led to her being given job offers by Rice University and Carnegie Mellon University, of which she chose the former to become a professor of biochemistry.
 She remained in this faculty position from 1978 until 1989.

 Berget moved on to become a professor at the Baylor College of Medicine with her research focusing on exons.
 In the mid-1990s, Berget was put in charge of a scientific misconduct inquiry into fellow Baylor professor Kimon Angelides and, over the course of 30 months, the inquiry board returned a guilty verdict for falsifying data in published papers and NIH grant applications.
 After Angelides was fired in 1995, he filed slander lawsuits against Berget and other inquiry members, which was only settled in 1999 after the NIH had an independent investigation confirm the validity of the guilty conclusion.
-During the early 2000's, Berget was made acting chair for the department of pharmacology despite being a biochemistry professor.
+During the early 2000s, Berget was made acting chair for the department of pharmacology despite being a biochemistry professor.
 Then, in May 2004, she was made vice president and vice dean of academic planning for the college of medicine.